How to Close the Deal: Go from Request to Booking

 We’ve included an example of a good response.
 Notice how the tone is friendly yet professional.

 Thanks for reaching out to me!
-Roger looks so cute and happy, and I’m excited to learn more about them.
+Roger looks so cute and happy, and I’m excited to learn more about him.

 I know you saw my profile, but I want to say why I think I’m a great match for your dog.
 I work from home, so your dog will never be left alone for longer than a couple of hours.
-I also have a small fenced backyard that I think they’ll love, and I’ll take them on long walks at least twice a day.
+I also have a small fenced garden that I think he’ll love, and I’ll take him on long walks at least twice a day.

-What kind of experience does your dog have other dogs?
-I’m asking because I have a dog on my own, and I want to make sure Roger will be comfortable during his stay.
+What kind of experience does your dog have with other dogs?
+I’m asking because I have a dog of my own, and I want to make sure Roger will be comfortable during his stay.